nutanix/libvfio-user/docs/vfio-user.rst

 handled on the main communication socket which the client connects to, and replies to these commands are passed on the same socket.
-Commands sent in the other direction from the server to the client as well as their corresponding replies, are exchanged on a separate socket, which is set up during negotiation (AF_UNIX servers just pass the file descriptor).
+Commands sent in the other direction from the server to the client as well as their corresponding replies can optionally be passed across a separate socket, which is set up during negotiation (AF_UNIX servers just pass the file descriptor).

 Using separate sockets for each command channel avoids introducing an artificial point of synchronization between the channels.
 This simplifies